n2geoff/codeigniter-starter/README.md

 A place to store all your web accessible content, such as images, stylesheets, ect...

 >`application/public/` folder is the entry point for your web accessible content.

-# Todo

-- Integrate HTML5 Boilerplate
-- More...